alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 eScriptorium allows users to export annotations (segmentation and transcription), with or without images, to three different [output formats](#selecting-the-output-format).

-The exporting feature is located in the "images" tab (also accessible at `{base_url}/document/{document-id}/images/`), inside an eScriptorium document.
+The exporting feature is located in the "Images" tab (also accessible at `{base_url}/document/{document-id}/images/`), inside an eScriptorium document.

 Select the relevant document-parts by ticking their checkboxes, then click on the "Export" button, next to the "Import" button.
 A pop-up box then appears.
 It allows to set four parameters for the export.